Skip to main content

 • Utilize the rapidly expanding amounts of data becoming available in various health and health care organizations (eg, payers, providers, pharmaceuticals) to derive insights for improving care delivery and population health.

-Yes, as long as your colleague or former employer is a current AMIA member and understands the skills required to be an applied informatician.
+Yes, as long as your colleague or former employer is a current AMIA full member and understands the skills required to be an applied informatician.
 They do not need to have obtained the FAMIA recognition themselves.

 An AMIA Contribution must be within the last 5 years (most recent contributions are preferred) and could be any of the following: